 DECEMBER 13, 2011

 An interesting post, Language is not writing , from the Economist prompted me to write a bit yesterday on the impact of Web on global conversations.
 The Web is a means to record both spoken language and writing.
+This dual capability is relatively new, especially in way the Web brings these forms to an increasing number of people on a global basis.
 Today I want to dip back to the history of communication media to see where we came from.
-The tablets were then baked.

 Saving indigenous language through fluency